d9sde/timecode-calculator/README.md

 ## 📦 Local Deployment

 Since this project is completely browser-based, running it locally is incredibly simple.
-Just clone the repository to any place you want and run index.html in your browser:
+Just clone the repository (or download .zip file) to any place you want and run index.html in your browser:

    ```bash
    git clone https://github.com/d9sde/timecode-calculator